 It's imperative that your solar installer has the proper licensing.
 This ensures that the work is done correctly using current installation best practices.
 Alabama certifies solar contractors with similar requirements to electricians.
 They must have at least 4 years of in-the-field experience and submit an application with the state's Electrical Contractors Board.

 Check review sites like the Better Business Bureau (BBB), TrustPilot, and Google Reviews to see customer feedback about local solar companies.
 Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Use caution with companies that have barely any reviews or mostly negative ones.

-Call 3–5 solar companies for free, itemized quotes.
-The quotes should outline all costs and specify the solar equipment included.
-Reviewing multiple quotes helps you find the best option that fits your budget.
+Contact 3–5 solar companies to receive free, detailed quotes.
+Quotes should clearly explain all costs and specify the exact solar components included.
+By comparing multiple quotes, you can identify the most cost-effective option for you.

-Quality solar installations should come with strong workmanship and performance warranties.
-A workmanship warranty addresses any installation defects (such as cracks in the panels, poor alignment, or poor wiring), while a performance warranty ensures a certain level of energy production.
-Strong guarantees demonstrate a company's confidence in its work.
+Top-notch solar installations should have strong workmanship and performance warranties.
+A workmanship warranty covers installation issues, such as poor alignment, cracks in the panels, or poor wiring.
+A performance guarantee ensures a minimum energy output.
+Comprehensive guarantees indicate that a solar company believes in its work.

 In Helena, solar panels cost an average of $3,490 per kilowatt, with an average system size of 9.1 kilowatts.
 The typical Helena homeowner spends $22,165 on their solar array after federal tax refunds.
-An estimate from a local provider will take into account additional information based on your desired system's panel type, required preliminary work, capacity, and size.
-In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.
+An estimate from a local provider will consider additional information based on your desired system's panel type, capacity, required preliminary work, and size.
+In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Personal Tax Deduction